angerangel/r3bazaar/README.md

 # What is Rebol 3 Bazaar?

-It's a fork of the original Rebol 3 with enhancemnt of Saphirion (see http://development.saphirion.com/ ), it has graphic functionality (VID dialect) but at moment works just on windows.
+It's a fork of the original Rebol 3 with enhancemnt of Saphirion (see http://development.saphirion.com/ ) and the rebol community, it has graphic functionality (VID dialect) but at moment works just on windows.

 # What is Rebol?